Table of Contents

 However, the welder is not capable of TIG welding aluminum because it is a DC-only welder.
 The torch on this welding machine is a bit cumbersome.
 The machine might develop a problem of overheating after some months of use.
 The digital dial might become inaccurate.

-3. Yeswelder 200 Amp HF TIG welding machine
+3. Best for ARC welding — YESWELDER 200 Amp HF TIG welding machine

 Another great machine for TIG welders is the YESWELDER TIG ACDC.

-It can weld steel, stainless steel as well as aluminium.
+It can weld steel, stainless steel as well as aluminum.
 It offers a high-frequency start and AC balance control.
 The machine allows the users to adjust the pulse rate when using the TIG.

 The welder is very easy to set up and use and supports controls for start and end amps.
 The company provides great customer service.